San (singer): Fashion

 San was officially announced as the Dolce & Gabbana Global Ambassador in October 2025, stating "I am proud and excited to embark on this journey with Dolce & Gabbana, and I look forward to creating meaningful moments together".

 San has participated frequently with Dolce & Gabbana, in events such as Milan Fashion Week and Dolce & Gabbana’s Alta Moda and Alta Sartoria shows.

+In August 2026, San appeared in Dolce & Gabbana's Fall/Winter 2026 global advertising campaign, photographed by Steven Meisel.
+The campaign marked their first collaboration, and featured San as the brand's global ambassador.
+The campaign incorporated the house's signature motifs, including Sicilian imagery, black, lace, knitwear, denim and tailoring.

 According to reports, his Milan Fashion Week appearances contributed to an Earned Media Value estimated at approximately US $2 million for the Spring/Summer 2025 event and US $7.5 million for the Fall/Winter 2025 event.
 For the Spring/Summer 2026 event, he generated US $912k EMV, via remote promotion, as he was unable to attend the event in person, as reported by brand-building agency, Karla Otto.
 This ranked him 12th in the Top Korean Influencers of Women's Milan Fashion Week SS26 on Instagram list, announced by marketing company Lefty.

+San has also generated a Media Impact Value of US $5 million from the Fall/Winter 2025 event, as reported by Launchmetrics.

 Fashion publications have noted his stylistic approach, describing it as a blend of classical tailoring and modern elements.